iterait/emloop/docs/advanced/model.rst

 It defines the machine learning part of the whole workflow.
 The model object is defined by `cxflow.AbstractModel` interface.

-Firstly, the model constructor accepts a dataset instance, path to the logging directory and the information of if (and from where) the model should be restored.
+The model constructor accepts a dataset instance, path to the logging directory and the information whether (and from where) the model should be restored or whether a new one should be created.

-Secondly, `input_names` and `output_names` properties must be defined.
+Additionally, every model has to define two properties, `input_names` and `output_names`.
-These properties return the corresponding lists of input and output variable names.
+These properties should return the corresponding lists of input and output variable names.
-The input names are expected by the model, i.e. must be keys of the given batches.
+The input names are expected to exist in every batch as the keys to the batch dictionary.
-The output names are the variables which the model computes and outputs.
+The output names are the variables which the model computes and outputs and may be used by statistical hooks and similar.
-In the case of our animal recognition example, the input names would contain `image` and `animal` while the output names would contain `predicted_animal` and `loss`.
+In the case of our animal recognition example from the `dataset <dataset.html>`_ tutorial, the input names would contain `image` and `animal` while the output names would contain `predicted_animal` and `loss`.

 Running the Model
 -----------------

 The most important method of the model is `run`.
-This method simulated an execution of the model on a single batch which is the first parameter.
+This method evaluates the model on a single batch given as the first parameter.
-The second parameter is a boolean variable determining whether the model will update (train) on this batch or not.
+The second parameter is a boolean variable determining whether the model should update (train) on this batch or not.

-Note that the model is not persistent.
+Note that the trained model is not persistent as it is only stored in operating memory.
-The persistence of the model might be ensured by invoking the `save` method which dumps the model (usually) to the filesystem.
+The persistence of the model is provided by `save` method which dumps the model to the filesystem (although this behavior is model-specific and you may implement it as you wish in you own models).
-The method requires a suffix of the dumped file.
+The `save` method shall accept only a single parameter and that is the name for the dumped file(s).

-The pseudocode of the model training, evaluation and saving follows.
+The pseudocode of model training, evaluation and saving may look as follows.
 Note that this loop is automatically managed by `cxflow.MainLoop` and we publish this snippet just in order to demonstrate the process.

 .. code-block:: python

+    # TODO model construction should be here

     for epoch_id in range(10):
         for train_batch in dataset.train_stream():